googleinterns/kevin-grosman-2020/README.md

 2. click on "Choose starting location"
 3. click on "Your location"

-To signal when the last action in the CUJ has terminated, the input also includes the "termination" action
+To signal when the last action in the measured CUJ has terminated, the input also includes the post-CUJ, which consists of the action "click on 'Steps & more'".

-4. click on "Steps & more"

 This signifies that action 3 is over once the Steps & more button is clickable, which occurs only once the directions have fully loaded.

 The file additionally specifies that it would like the CUJ to run 5 times and that it would like the script to return a clip of the run that took the median total length